MatCuns/Covariance-Based-Dynamic-Risk-Parity-Portfolio-with-Volatility-Targeting/README.md

 ### Step 1 — Asset universe

 I download the csv of the **20 assets** representing different sectors from Stooq website https://stooq.com/.
-Oil sot price csv is downloaded from FRED website https://fred.stlouisfed.org/series/DCOILWTICO, excluding 20 april 2020 (negative price)
+Oil spot price csv is downloaded from FRED website https://fred.stlouisfed.org/series/DCOILWTICO, excluding 20 april 2020 (negative price)
 All assets are USD.

 I also include one defensive asset: